huyenemma/shared_shopping_list_app/README.md

 - Mark items as collected

 ## Live Demo
-You can try out the live demo at
+You can try out the live demo at [here](https://project-1-share-shopping-lists.onrender.com/) (deploy on Render)

 ## Local test
 1. Clone this repository